ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    This dependency option lists all the dependencies required for the ``.run`` file-based ROCm installation, AMDGPU installation, or both.
 It lists all required (Debian or RPM) packages that require pre-installation on the system.
-   The additional ``rocm`` or ``amdgpu`` parameter is a requirement for the ``deps=list`` option that instructs the installer to list only the dependencies required by ROCm, the AMDGPU driver, or both.
+   The additional ``rocm`` or ``amdgpu`` parameter is a requirement for the ``deps=list`` option that instructs the installer to list only the dependencies required by ROCm, the AMD GPU Driver, or both.

    Running ``deps=list`` causes the installer to quit after listing the dependencies. ``deps=list`` can combine ``rocm`` and ``amdgpu`` and output the combined list of required dependencies.